Measures and their random reals: Randomness with Respect to Arbitrary Measures

+At this point, we are not yet quite able to derive a contradiction, since we only have that $y$ is Martin-Löf random relative to $z$, and not necessarily relative to $r_\mu \oplus z$.
+However, we can use the following basis theorem for $\Pi^0_1$-classes to infer the existence of an element $r \in M$ so that $y$ is $(\lambda,r \oplus z)$-random.
+Lemma \ref{entrop:thm_rand-conserv-basis} was independently obtained by \citet{downey-hirschfeldt-miller-nies:2005}.

-\begin{theorem} Let $z \in \Cant$, and let $T \subseteq \Str$ be an infinite tree recursive in $z$.
-Then, for every real $R$ which is Martin-L\"of random relative to $z$, there is an infinite path $y$ through $T$ such that $R$ is Martin-L\"of random relative to $z \oplus y$. \end{theorem}
+\begin{lemma} Let $z \in \Cant$, and let $T \subseteq \Str$ be a tree computable in $z$ such that $T$ has an infinite path.
+Then, for every real $y$ that is Martin-L\"of random relative to $z$, there is an infinite path $v$ through $T$ such that $y$ is Martin-L\"of random relative to $z \oplus v$. \end{lemma}